washingtonpost/clokta/README.md

 > Support other MFA options, SMS and Okta Verify

 These are now all supported.
 For first-time usage, add `MULTIFACTOR_PREFERENCE` to the Okta config file but leave it blank, then press <return> when prompted by clokta.
 The tool will prompt from a set of options; copy/paste your preferred option (ex. `OKTA-sms`) into the config file to subsequently bypass this step.

+### SEC-117

+> Add '--profile/-p' option to CLI

+When adding `--profile={name}` or `-p {name}` to the clokta command like, you instruct it to create a profile in the `~/.aws/credentials` file.

+- if it exists already, the current version will be backed up to `~/.aws/credentials,bak`
+  - none of the existing profiles will be lost
+  - using the same name as an existing profile will overwrite its data
+- if the credentials file doesn't exist, it will be created